-Our first ordinal cross-sectional assumption uses the northeast partial order on rectangles: $r \succeq{NE} r'$ , if diagonally opposite corners of r are weakly higher than r'.
-Rectangular synergy is one-crossing in types if $S(r|\theta)$ is upcrossing (downcrossing) in r, for all $\theta$ .
+Our first ordinal cross-sectional assumption uses the northeast partial order on rectangles: $r \succeq{NE} r'$, if diagonally opposite corners of r are weakly higher than r'.
+Rectangular synergy is one-crossing in types if $S(r|\theta)$ is upcrossing or downcrossing in r, for all θ .
 This assumption demands that the sign of the change in output from any positive swap can only change once as we increase types.
-For example, if rectangular synergy is upcrossing in types and positively rematching the negatively sorted pair of couples $(i_1, j_2)$ and $(i_2, j_1)$ increases output, then any positive swap involving couples with higher type indices must also increase output.
-This is an ordinal weakening of the cross-sectional assumption in Proposition 2, since rectangular synergy is one-crossing in types when synergy is monotone in types.
+For example, if rectangular synergy is upcrossing in types and positively rematching the negatively sorted pair of couples (i_1, j_2) and (i_2, j_1) increases output, then any positive swap involving couples with higher type indices must also increase output.
+This is an ordinal weakening of the cross-sectional assumption in Proposition 2 since rectangular synergy is one-crossing in types when synergy is monotone in types.

-Proposition 3 (Increasing Sorting Theorem).
-Assume summed rectangular synergy is upcrossing in $\theta$ and rectangular synergy is one-crossing in types.
-If M'' and M' are uniquely optimal for respectively $\theta'' \succ \theta'$ , then $M'' \succeq{PQD} M'$ .
+PROPOSITION 3 (Increasing Sorting): Assume summed rectangular synergy is upcrossing in θ and rectangular synergy is one-crossing in types.
+If M'' and M' are uniquely optimal for respectively $\theta'' \succ \theta'$, then $M'' \succeq{POD} M'$.

 Proposition 3 is our most general result.
-Since its time series premise is weaker than monotone synergy, we cannot deduce it from Proposition $1.^{11}$ Proposition 3 applies to output functions with a unique optimal matching, but optimal matchings are generically unique in finite type models by Koopmans and Beckmann (1957).
-We prove uniqueness for continuum models with a stronger cross-sectional proviso in §5.4.
+Since its time series premise is weaker than monotone synergy, we cannot deduce it from Proposition 1.11 Proposition 3 applies to output functions with a unique optimal matching, but optimal matchings are generically unique in finite type models by Koopmans and Beckmann (1957).
+We prove uniqueness for continuum type models with a stronger cross-sectional proviso in Section IVD.

-5.3 Logic of the Proof of the Increasing Sorting Theorem
+C. Logic of the Proof of the Increasing Sorting Theorem

-To held build intuition, we show how our cross-sectional and time-series assumptions work together to rule out a PAM2 to PAM4 shift as $\theta$ rises.
-Toward a contradiction, assume PAM2 uniquely optimal at $\theta'$ and PAM4 uniquely optimal at $\theta'' \succ \theta'$ , as illustrated in Figure 5 (right).
-Local optimality implies the synergy signs given in Step A. Then since synergy is upcrossing in $\theta$ , $s{12}(\theta') > 0$ implies $s{12}(\theta'') > 0$ as indicated in Step B. Now notice that PAM4 involves negatively sorting couples (1,3) and (3,2); and thus, the synergy sum across the top row obeys $s{12}(\theta'') + s{22}(\theta'') < 0$ .
-But then since $s{12}(\theta'') > 0$ (Step B), we conclude in Step C that $s{22}(\theta'') < 0$ .
-Likewise, PAM4 negatively sorts pairs couples (1,3) and (2,1), implying the synergy sum in the first column satisfies $s{11}(\theta'') + s{12}(\theta'') < 0$ .
-But then since $s{12}(\theta'') > 0$ (Step B), we can also sign $s{11}(\theta'') < 0$ .
-Notice that the sign pattern in Step C violates synergy one-crossing in types.
-Altogether, PAM2 optimal at $\theta'$ and PAM4 optimal at $\theta''$ is impossible.
-Symmetric logic rules out PAM4 optimal at $\theta'$ and PAM2 optimal at $\theta''$ .
+To help build intuition, we show how our cross-sectional and time series assumptions jointly rule out a PAM2 to PAM4 shift as θ rises.
+Toward a contradiction, assume PAM2 uniquely optimal at θ' and PAM4 uniquely optimal at $\theta'' \succ \theta'$, as illustrated in Figure 5 (right).
+Local optimality implies the synergy signs given in Step A. Then, since synergy is upcrossing in θ , $s{12}(\theta') > 0$ implies $s{12}(\theta'') > 0$ as indicated in Step B. Now notice that PAM4 involves negatively sorting couples (1,3) and (3,2); and thus, the synergy sum across the top row obeys $s{12}(\theta'') + s{22}(\theta'') < 0$.
+But then, since $s{12}(\theta'') > 0$ (Step B), we conclude in Step C that $s{22}(\theta'') < 0$.
+Likewise, PAM4 negatively sorts pairs (1,3) and (2, 1), implying